Targeted Calibration to Adjust Stability Biases in Complex Dynamical System Models

-Further research on this topic could be dedicated to applying our method to more complex models and finding more efficient ways for determining appropriate hyper-parameter values.
-Also, a more detailed investigation on how the computational efficiency scales with the number of parameters compared to brute force methods, could be of great interest.
-Moreover, instead of fitting VAR models to the simulated time series, Machine Learning approaches \cite{Baumeister2018, Berkenkamp2023, Hourdin2023} may also be useful to achieve for targeted calibration to adjust stability.
+Further research on this topic could be dedicated to applying our method to more complex models and finding more efficient ways for determining appropriate hyperparameter values.
+Also, a more detailed investigation on why the computational efficiency scales polynomially with the number of parameters, compared to exponential scaling for brute force methods, or more sophisticated methods like EKI, could be of great interest.
+In addition, machine learning methods \citep{Baumeister2018, Berkenkamp2023, Hourdin2023} could be used, instead of VAR fitting, for targeted calibration to control system stability.

-Our implementation of the method is fully automated, i.e. all steps outlined above, including the noise calibration and iterative parameter updates, work without intervention.
-In principle, it is straightforward to apply our method to more complex models, though the parameter updates would require including the compilation of the model code into the procedure.
-A more fundamental caveat can be that the "noise level" of the observables cannot be directly controlled in complex models such as comprehensive ocean or atmosphere general circulation models, where apparent stochasticity emerges from the chaotic internal dynamics on short time scales.
-The fixed point stability of the slower dynamics may then not be perfectly sampled, e.g. due to multiplicative and / or large noise.
+Our implementation of the method is fully automated, i.e. all steps outlined above, including the noise calibration and iterative parameter updates, work without intervention (see Sect. \ref{sec:code} and code documentation online).
+In principle, it is straightforward to apply our method to more complex models, though the parameter updates and the additive state noise would require one to incorporate the compilation of the model code into the procedure.
+In Earth system models of intermediate complexity (EMICs), internal dynamics are often missing or already parameterized as noise \citep{Willeit2022}, rendering them particularly suited for our method (which can exploit knowledge on the realization of the imposed state noise).
+The same applies to complex components of ESM with little internal variability, such as (parts of) dynamic global vegetation models \citep{Bathiany2024} or ice sheet models \citep{Robinson2020}.
+Relevant problems our method could tackle in EMICs are, for example, (i) the ``Green Sahara'' problem \citep{HopcroftValdes2021}, where parameter combinations controlling precipitation and vegetation dynamics are required that allow reproducing abrupt shifts as seen in paleo reconstructions, and (ii) the potential for Amazon forest dieback via parameters affecting moisture recycling and/or vegetation fire dynamics \citep{Cox2004, LovejoyNobre2018}.